Poison-Venom | Commonly Confused Words

 etymology

-• The saying If you bite it and you die, its poison.
-If it bites you and you die, its venom can help differentiate the two.
+• If you bite it and you die, its poison; if it bites you and you die, its venom.

-• Poison can be found in plants or chemicals, while venom is a biological weapon produced by animals like snakes and spiders.
+• Poison is often associated with toxic substances found in plants or chemicals, while venom is a specialized secretion from animals, like snakes or spiders.

 © 2025 Lithium Lab Pte Ltd